 Financial Aid at Brookdale

-The new FASFA 25/26 is now available
+The new FAFSA® 26/27 is now available

 Remember, students must have completed their Admissions process and entered their social security number on their Admissions Application before they can receive notification from the Financial Aid Office.
 Processing begins each April.
-If you, the student do not have a Social Security number complete the Alternative FAFSA.
+If you, the student do not have a Social Security number complete the Alternative FAFSA®.

-- 2024-2025 – If you are applying for financial aid for classes you attend between September 2024 and July 2025, you must complete the 2024-2025 FAFSA.
+- 2025-2026 — If you are applying for financial aid for classes you attend between September 2025 and July 2026, you must complete the 2025–2026 FAFSA®.

-- 2025-2026 – If you are applying for financial aid for classes you attend between September 2025 and July 2026, you must completehe 2025–2026 FAFSA®.
-Learn how to prepare for and stay informed about the FAFSA launch.
+- 2026-2027 — If you are applying for financial aid for classes you attend between September 2026 and July 2027, you must complete the 2026–2027 FAFSA®.

 -